 (2) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract.

-Similarly to (1), with regards to contracts of employment, storing and processing data regarding that employee is necessary and appropriate.
+Similar to (1), with regards to contracts of employment, storing and processing data regarding that employee is necessary and appropriate.

 (3) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations).

-Most HOPS clients are railways that work within the ROGS legislation.
+Most HOPS clients are railways that work within the ROGS and other safety management legislation.
 Whilst storing and processing of data of this type is not an explicit interest of ROGS, the requirement to manage a safe and well-governed railway is, and availability of data such as that stored and processed in HOPS is widely considered to be appropriate in the discharging of a duty holder's responsibility under ROGS.
 HOPS does not deliver any safety critical data such as that required in the operation of signalling systems, etc.

 (4) Vital interests: the processing is necessary to protect someone's life.